We earn a commission for products purchased through some links in this article.

 You don't necessarily need new running shoes for Hyrox.
 The trainers you already own may have all the qualities needed to get you through a race and set a quick time.
 But it's important to leave nothing up to chance.

-Properly test your shoes in the gym ahead of race day by replicating each station as best you can.
-If your gym doesn't have the same style of sled and flooring as what you'll face on race day, you might want to consider taking them for a spin in a gym that does.
+It's wise to test your shoes in the gym ahead of race day by replicating each station as best you can.
+If your gym doesn't have the same style of sled and flooring as what you'll face on race day, you might want to consider taking them for a spin in one that does.

 Foot Type